jzhai-github/jtcc-fastspot/admin/user/addons/mail_after_edit/readme.md

 ## Emailed updates on your channel entries!
 ![Mail After Edit Logo](./assets/mail-after-edit-email.png)

+### NEW IN VERSION 2.2
+- **CREATE?
+EDIT?
+BOTH?**: Choose whether you want to run a channel when you create an entry, update an entry, or both!
+- **CLEAAAAAN CODE**: We're fixing bugs and cleaning code!

 ### NEW IN VERSION 2.1
 - EE6 READY!
 Just drop it on in to any ExpressionEngine set up from EE3 to EE6!
 - AUTHOR SENDING: Include the author on every one of their updated entries